hristoroque/game-of-life-simulator/docs/functional-requirements.md

 ## Functional Requirements

-- As a user, I want to run the simulation, so that I can see the evolution of my drawing.
+- FR-RUN.
+As a user, I want to run the simulation, so that I can see the evolution of my drawing.

-- As a user, I want to pause my simulation, so that I can see a especific generation in detail.
+- FR-PAUSE.
+As a user, I want to pause my simulation, so that I can see a especific generation in detail.

-- As a user, I want to draw patterns with the mouse or fingers so that I can simulate my own creations.
+- FR-DRAW.
+As a user, I want to draw patterns with the mouse or fingers so that I can simulate my own creations.

-- As a user, I want to create random patterns on the grid to see how it evolves.
+- FR-RANDOM.
+As a user, I want to create random patterns on the grid to see how it evolves.

-- As a user, I want to zoom the grid with the scroll wheel or the fingers.
+- FR-ZOOM.
+As a user, I want to zoom the grid with the scroll wheel or the fingers.

-- As a user, I want to have a lot of patterns (creatures) to drag and drop them in the grid
+- FR-ZOOSELECT.
+As a user, I want to have a lot of patterns (creatures) to drag and drop them in the grid

-- As a user, I want to take a screenshot of the current generation while it is pause, so that I can have it to share
+- FR-PHOTO.
+As a user, I want to take a screenshot of the current generation while it is pause, so that I can have it to share

-- As a user, I want to be able to share my pattern in twitter, so that my followers could see it.
+- FR-SHARETWITTER.
+As a user, I want to be able to share my pattern in twitter, so that my followers could see it.

-- As a user, I want to be able to share my patter in facebook, so that my friends could see it.
+- FR-SHAREFACEBOOK.
+As a user, I want to be able to share my patter in facebook, so that my friends could see it.

 ## Non functional Requirements